Prom Night: Much later….

-“According to J.J., that phenomenon is referred ‘being rolled up on’,” Jennifer said.
+“According to J.J., that phenomenon is now referred to as ‘being rolled up on’,” Jennifer said.

 “My boy refers to it that way, too,” Teddy Sr. said through his lingering amusement at his own comments about Jennifer’s formidable father, “And I make sure I do it- a lot.
 That one needs it.
 Sometimes I wish I had a teleporter of my own just to keep tabs on him and his slick behind.
 Out of the four of my kids, the boy is the one with the chronically wandering feet.”